Naval Ravikant’s Happiness Formula: 12 Lessons + Powerful Quotes

 Quote: “You choose to be happy, and then you work on it”.

-Naval Ravikant asserts that happiness is our natural state when we remove desires.
+One of Naval Ravikant’s most quoted principles is that happiness is our natural state when we remove desires.
 When nothing is missing, your mind shuts down and stops bouncing back and forth from regretting something in the past to being anxious about something in the future.
 The fewer desires we can form for external things and the more we accept the current state of things, the more present we are, and the happier we will be.
 As we can see, there is a lot of influence of Buddhism in Naval’s philosophy of life.

 Quote: “Happiness is what’s there when you remove the sense of something missing in your life”.